p-328/django-weather-application/README.md

 # Weather App
-A hobby weather app to show off my web dev skills.
+Django application that tracks the weather.
+This was made to show what I have learned about web development.